What is Mindfulness?

 Mindfulness allows us to use our bodies as a resource.
 To use our breath as a way of letting go of fear and anger.
 To slow down and calm the flow of the mind to its optimum state of relaxed concentration.

-Once primed for survival, the only way we have of discharging it is to breathe - deeply, slowly and spaciously.
-Breathing is the only mechanism we have voulntarily control over, to restore us to equilinbrium.
-It is a neurobiological mechanism that helps us restore homeostasis and balance in the body and mind.
+Once we are primed for survival, the only way we have of discharging stress is to breathe - deeply, slowly and spaciously.
+Breathing activates the vagus nerve to restore us to equilinbrium.
+Once triggered with anxiety, our lungs are the only organs we have voulntarily control over.
+A neurobiological mechanism that helps us restore homeostasis and balance to the body and mind.
 It can be a place of healing and rest.
+Or a place of turmoil, if overlooked and disregarded.

 "Silence is in the gap..."